 While direct construction jobs have been estimated, indirect jobs for the construction phase have not been calculated.
 This gap understates the employment benefit of the construction phase of the project.
-While indirect job creation generally benefits the wider national and state economies, some indirect employment benefits are likely to accrue at a local/regional level.
-385
+While indirect job creation generally benefits the wider national and state economies, some indirect employment benefits are likely to accrue at a local/regional level.385

-- 688. Further, any spending by employees of the mine in the region will contribute to the local economy, even if the employee is not originally from the region, which will provide an economic benefit at the local level even if at a State level it merely reflects money that would otherwise have been spent somewhere else in Victoria. - of the asserted \$25m in benefits to workers associated with a higher wage on the basis that he considered it unlikely anyone would be paid a higher wage a result of the Project, Council relying on Dr Blaesing's evidence asserts that the prospect of higher wages risks causing an impact on agricultural employment. - 690.
+- 688. Further, any spending by employees of the mine in the region will contribute to the local economy, even if the employee is not originally from the region, which will provide an economic benefit at the local level even if at a State level it merely reflects money that would otherwise have been spent somewhere else in Victoria. - 689.
+One conflict that the IAC will need to reconcile is that, while Mr Campbell was critical of the asserted \$25m in benefits to workers associated with a higher wage on the basis that he considered it unlikely anyone would be paid a higher wage a result of the Project, Council relying on Dr Blaesing's evidence asserts that the prospect of higher wages risks causing an impact on agricultural employment. - 690.
 Opponents of the Project cannot have it both ways: either the Project will pay higher wages and attract agricultural workers, conferring a wage benefit, but affecting the